- Writing Center

 - Concession—agree with whatever you can without hurting your position.
 Qualify your assertions thoughtfully to avoid triggering doubt or disagreement in your readers.

 - Refutation—diplomatically show what’s flawed with opposing arguments.

 - Conclusion.
 Tie your argument together and leave the reader with something to think about and remember.

 Paper Three: Analysis, Evaluation, Criticism, and/or Interpretation that Focuses on the Ideas of Others

 This paper will usually be a college-level research paper, as the instructions indicate.
-But a good research paper is not just a compilation or summary of other people's words and ideas about a topic.
-The student-writer should analyze, evaluate, interpret, and/or synthesize the information found through research.
-Source material should be used to support and develop an original, insightful thesis about the topic that the writer has formulated after analyzing the subject.
+Importantly, a good research paper is not a compilation or summary of other people’s words and ideas; the student-writer should analyze, evaluate, interpret, and/or synthesize information found through research.
+Source material should support and develop an original, insightful thesis about the topic that the writer has formulated after analyzing the subject.

 - The thesis of this paper will often make a claim of some sort, but it won’t necessarily be as emphatic a claim as in the argument.
 In this type of essay, the author should have done enough research, interpretation, evaluation, and/or analysis on the topic to be able to express a personal, well considered view.
 This type of essay could offer the writer’s interpretation of a Shakespearean play, an analysis of an environmental problem, an evaluation of a particular therapeutic approach in counseling, or a critical examination of a theater performance.
 In other words, the paper must do more than simply present information: It needs to use information.